pachterlab/biophysics/docs/source/index.rst

 +-------------------------------+------------+------------+---------------+------------------+----------+-------------------------+

-Keeping :doc:`packages` section here as an example page for now, and this call to a subsection, :ref:`installation`.
+You can also explore the literature foundation for biophysical modeling of transcription :doc:`foundations`, and our contributions to this literature at :doc:`contributions`.

 .. note::